chipster/chipster-openshift/k3s/custom-html.md

 nano ../kustomize/builds/web-server/web-server.yaml
 ```

-Find a section like this (there are a few similar sections, but only the corret one has `destinationDir: html`):
+Find a section like this (there are a few similar sections, but only the correct one has `destinationDir: html`):

 ```yaml
     - as: null